roy2392/webclassify/README.md

 ## System Architecture

-This section provides an overview of the system architecture when deployed in a production environment on AWS.
+This section provides an overview of the potenial system architecture when application will be deploy in a production environment on AWS.

 The architecture involves the following components: